SeanKilleen/seankilleen.github.io/_posts/2020-11-28-custom-comparers-in-nunit.md

 comments: true
 tags:
   - nunit
+  - tips
-date: 2020-11-28 16:29 -0500
+date: 2021-07-07 10:00 -0500
 ---

-Occasionally, you may need to compare objects in your test.
-Perhaps you have a complex sort of comparison that you'd like to check, which involves testing three different properties to ensure something is equal.
+Occasionally, you may need to compare objects in an automated test.
+Perhaps you have a complex sort of comparison that you'd like to check, or adding the comparison logic to your test itself is making things a bit less readable (remember, tests get the same care that production code does).

-For example, let's say we had a class with the ability to represent Celsius and Fahrenheit temperatures:
+As an example, let's say we had a class with the ability to represent Celsius and Fahrenheit temperatures:

 ```csharp
 public enum TemperatureFormat